scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAzure.md

 Optional steps:-

-* You can set up additional monitoring services, refer to the [Monitor Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-cosmos-db) documentation to learn more.
-  * By default, monitoring (metrics) will be enabled in Cosmos DB.
+* Configure advanced monitoring services with [Monitor Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-cosmos-db) guide, by default monitoring (metrics) will be enabled in Cosmos DB.
-* For performance scaling, update the `cosmosBaseResourceUnit` value in the [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml) to scale the throughput of Cosmos DB.
+* Update the `cosmosBaseResourceUnit` value in the [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml) to scale the throughput of Cosmos DB.

 Note:-